$350 covers the cost of a mobile outreach clinic for flu vaccines.

 The Caring Foundation of Texas

 PURPOSE: Currently, 2.5 million children living in Texas go without all the necessary immunizations to lead healthy, happy lives due to a lack of affordability and access to medical care.
 Yet, immunizing children is one of the most direct, simple and least expensive ways to build healthier futures for medically underserved families in Texas.
-For 20 years, the primary goal of The Caring Foundation of Texas' Care Van Program has been to provide free life-saving vaccines to medically uninsured or underserved Texas children.
+For more than two decades, the primary goal of the Caring for Children Foundation of Texas' Care Van Program has been to provide free life-saving vaccines to medically uninsured or underserved Texas children.
 In addition to life-saving vaccines, the program collaborates with health departments, schools and community organizations across the state to provide oral care, hearing and vision screenings, and health education.

-MISSION: The mission of the Caring Foundation of Texas is to immunize uninsured and medically underserved Texas children, and provide targeted preventive health services to help families throughout Texas.
+MISSION: The mission of the Caring for Children Foundation of Texas is to provide improved access to immunizations for medically uninsured and underserved Texas children as well as targeted preventative and health education services.

-RESULTS: Since 1997, the Care Van Program has reached more than 903,000 children and provided nearly 1.4 million vaccines throughout December 2019; a significant achievement in public health.
-Over the past several years, the program has also provided dental screenings and sealants to nearly 375,000 children and over 668,000 additional health screenings including blood pressure checks, glucose screenings, body fat analysis and strength testing during community health events.
+RESULTS: Since 1997, the Care Van Program has reached nearly 870,000 children and provided almost 1.4 million vaccines through December 2017; a significant achievement in the area of public health.
+Over the past several years, the program has also provided dental screenings and sealants to nearly 290,000 children and over 667,000 additional health screenings including blood pressure checks, glucose screenings, body fat analysis and strength testing during community health events.
 All services are provided by licensed health care providers, community volunteers and emergency medical service personnel.